White spot syndrome

+The disease is caused by a family of related viruses subsumed as the white spot syndrome baculovirus complex and the disease caused by them as white spot syndrome.

 History

 The first reported epidemic due to this virus is from Taiwan in 1992.
 Reports of losses due to white spot disease came from China in 1993 where it led to a virtual collapse of the shrimp farming industry.
 This was followed by outbreaks in Japan and Korea in the same year, Thailand, India and Malaysia in 1994, and by 1996 it had severely affected East Asia and South Asia.
 In late 1995, it was reported in the United States, 1998 in Central and South America, 1999 in Mexico, in 2000 in the Philippines, and in 2011 in Saudi Arabia.

 In 2007, a government study in Queensland, Australia, established that the disease was present in almost 90% of supermarket-sold prawns.
 In 2016, Australian Government investigations found over 85% of imported prawns had the disease and contemplated prosecution against several importers.
 It was suggested that some importers had evaded biosecurity inspection and/or that lax inspection processes by Biosecurity Australia allowed the disease to go undetected.
-It was claimed that the Australian prawn industry was not advised about the white spot disease in case the publicity might jeodardise any prosecutions.
+It was claimed that the Australian prawn industry was not advised about the white spot disease in case the publicity might jeopardise any prosecutions.
 In November 2016, the virus was detected on a prawn farm on the Logan River in south-east Queensland, for the first time in the wild in Australia.
 The source was not known, but at that point aquaculture farmers were sure that the disease could be eradicated, and not spread to wild prawns.
 However, by March 2021 it was apparent that not only had it spread to wild prawns and small crabs in the Logan River, south of Brisbane, but it was also being detected in Deception Bay and was widespread in Moreton Bay, in the Brisbane area, far away from the original infection on the prawn farms.
 In 2021, the Australian Government was reviewing its import requirements, and farmers and fishers were urging Australian biosecurity laws to include a requirement that imported prawns should be cooked.